 The School of Science and Technology offers flexible and rewarding teaching programs that give you the advantage in achieving your personal and professional goals.
 Our academic staff have won awards in recognition of the high quality of their teaching and enrolling in our courses allows you access to this expertise.
 We offer innovative and relevant courses in the following areas:

-UNE has developed two new postgraduate courses in response to the National Disability Insurance Scheme.
-Our disability management courses are designed to equip you with the knowledge and skills to understand the principles of disability and how to implement best practice when working in this specific setting.
+In response to the introduction of the National Disability Insurance Scheme (NDIS) and increasing demand for access to evidence-based services in the disability community, UNE now offers three postgraduate courses in disability practice which are designed to equip you with the knowledge and skills to understand the principles of disability and the processes and strategies to implement best practice when working in this specific setting.

 Exercise and sports science concentrates on the study of human movement from developmental, mechanical, motor control, psychosocial, psychological, historical, pathological, and physiological perspectives

 Mathematics is the abstract science of number, quantity, and space, either as abstract concepts (pure mathematics), or as applied to other disciplines such as physics and engineering (applied mathematics).